jdbedics/clu-msclin-thesis-handbook/05-Thesis-Binding.Rmd

 The following are instructions for binding your thesis.
 The binding of your thesis is _optional_ and at your expense.You are responsible for the spelling, grammar, and correct APA formatting of your thesis.
 A bound thesis is a **final** thesis.^[The pricing is subject to change based on bindery costs.]

+1. The margins for the final thesis, throughout the whole document, should be 1.5" on **all** sides for binding.

-1. At least three (3) bound copies of the Thesis must be ordered.
+2. At least three (3) bound copies of the Thesis must be ordered.
     a.
-One copy for the Graduate School of Psychology, one copy for the Thesis Committee Chair, and one personal copy for your possession.
-You can order more if you prefer (see #2).
+One copy for the Graduate School of Psychology (required), one copy for the Thesis Committee Chair (the Chair might decline), and one personal copy for your possession.
+You can order more if you prefer.
     b.
 The three copies must be printed on 25% rag or cotton fiber watermarked white paper, at least 20 pound weight, 8½ x 11 inches in size (EZERASE, or similar paper is not acceptable).
 A good example is Southworth Fine Business Paper, 25% cotton, 24 pound, white, stock #403C which is available for purchase from Office Depot, OfficeMax, and Staples.
 A similar 20 pound weight paper is also available.
     c.
 Original signed signature pages on the same paper must be submitted with each of the three copies.

-2. Additional personal copies may be ordered at the same time.
+3. Additional personal copies may be ordered at the same time.
     a.
 Personal copies may be printed on paper of the student’s choice (e.g., 20 pound paper).
     b.
 Signature pages for the personal copies may be photocopies of the originals as long as they are on paper that is identical to the rest of the thesis.